vinesmsuic/GUI-RecycleKiosk/README.md

 # Recycle Kiosk Project for School Assignment
 (Java on Netbeans IDE)

+## What is this
+* This is a simple GUI illustarting how a recycling mechine works.

 ## Aims
 ```
 1. To encourage recycling in our community, residents who deposit the below material / items to the recycling kiosk will gain credits to their Octopus Card as scheduled below (items and prices here are for reference only, you need to research and define them):